ncano1025/ncano1025/README.md

 ---

 ## About Me
 Hey!
 I'm Natalia, a student at the University of Central Florida studying Computer Science.
-I love anything software/engineering, especially robotics and artificial intelligence.
+I love anything software/engineering, especially *robotics* and *artificial intelligence*.

 Professionally, I have experience with mobile app development at ***Google*** and am incoming at ***L3Harris*** on their Space and Airborne Systems team.

 I have also been invited as a panelist for <a href="https://www.linkedin.com/company/women-in-electrical-engineering-and-computer-science/" >Women in Electrical Engineering and Computer Science</a>, and truly enjoy sharing my experiences to underclassmen just starting in the software engineering industry!